radius-project/radius/docs/content/contributing/contributing-code/code-organization/_index.md

 This document describes the high-level organization of code for the Radius repository.
 The goal of this document is to capture most of the important details, not every single thing will be described here.

-In general you should ask for permission/guidance before creating a new top-level folder in the repo or creating a new folder in `pkg/`.
+In general you should ask for guidance before creating a new top-level folder in the repo or creating a new folder in `pkg/`.
 There is usually a better place to put something.

 ## Root folders